Aliya Begum: Career

-She made her debut as a child actress in 1962 film Unchay Mahal.
+She made her debut as a child actress in the 1962 film Unchay Mahal.
 Aliya's mother Mumtaz was a producer and she worked in her mother's films.
 She worked in Lollywood films and appeared in films Taxi Driver, Pagri Sanbhal Jatta, Neyi Laila Neya Majnu, Teray Ishq Nachaya, Aasoo Billa, Dara and Chann Veer.

-Then she changed her name to Aaliya and later she appeared in films Ghairat Tay Qanoon, Zulm Da Badla, Basheera, 2 Rangeelay, Ishq Deevana and Doulat Aur Dunya.
-Since then she appeared in films Sher Khan, Daman Aur Chingari, Zarq Khan, Hashu Khan, Sajjan Kamla, Jeera Sain and Noukar Tay Malik.
+Then she changed her name to Aaliya and later appeared in films Ghairat Tay Qanoon, Zulm Da Badla, Basheera, 2 Rangeelay, Ishq Deevana and Doulat Aur Dunya.
+Since then she has appeared in films Sher Khan, Daman Aur Chingari, Zarq Khan, Hashu Khan, Sajjan Kamla, Jeera Sain and Noukar Tay Malik.

-In 1969, she starred in the film Nai Laila Naya Majnu with Syed Kamal, Lehri and Ilyas Kashmiri the film was a hit and she won Nigar Award of Best Supporting Actress.
-She was a good actress at that time.
+In 1969, she starred in the film Nai Laila Naya Majnu with Syed Kamal, Lehri and Ilyas Kashmiri, the film was a hit and earned her Nigar Award for Best Supporting Actress.

-In 1970, she played leading role in adventure-drama Love in Jungle.
-It was her first leading role.
+In 1970, she played her first leading role in the adventure-drama Love in Jungle.

 Personal life

-Aliya married film director Altaf Hussain but they divorced in 1979 and she took the custody of her children including a son and daughter, both of them are married.
+Aliya married film director Altaf Hussain.
+They divorced in 1979 and Aliya took the custody of both her children, a son and a daughter.